Configuration API in Drupal

 • Configuration entity data in a form

-To learn how to manage configuration and workflows in Drupal, see the tutorial series, Configuration Management.
-To learn how to use other types of entities, see our tutorial series, Drupal Entity API.
+To learn how to manage configuration and workflows in Drupal, see the course, Configuration Management in Drupal.

 Tutorials in this course